openpermissions/auth-srv/README.md

 The Open Permissions Platform Authentication Service
 ====================================================

-This repository contains an Open Permissions Platform Coalition Authentication application which take care of service use authentication.
+This repository contains an Open Permissions Platform Authentication application which take care of service use authentication.

 Running locally